theGeekist/skeletor/README.md

 **Common Options**
 - `-o custom.yml` → Save snapshot to file (prints to stdout if omitted)
-- `-I "*.log"` → Exclude files based on patterns (can be used multiple times)
+- `-i "*.log"` → Exclude files based on patterns (can be used multiple times)
-- `-I .gitignore` → Use .gitignore file patterns for exclusion
+- `-i .gitignore` → Use .gitignore file patterns for exclusion
 - `-n "Initial snapshot"` → Add custom notes to the snapshot
 - `--include-contents` → Include file contents for text files (binary files will be empty)
 - `--verbose` → Show detailed ignore pattern matching and file processing info